vectorgrp/sil-kit/docs/api/io.rst

  * - Pattern
    - Byte vector

-The connection between the input and output side is made by the canonical name of the port given at creation time.
+Output and input ports are connected by :ref:`links<sec:cfg-links>`.
 Participants can write new values to the *out* ports and receive value updates on the *in* ports.
-That is, an instance of :cpp:class:`IOutPort<template\<typename MsgT>ib::sim::io::IOutPort>` is connected to an instance of :cpp:class:`IInPort<template\<typename MsgT>ib::sim::io::IInPort>`.
+That is, an instance of :cpp:class:`IOutPort<template\<typename MsgT>ib::sim::io::IOutPort>` is connected to one or more instances of :cpp:class:`IInPort<template\<typename MsgT>ib::sim::io::IInPort>`.

-The generic ports exchange simulation messages of type :cpp:class:`IoMessage<template\<typename ValueT> ib::sim::io::IoMessage>` to model the value changes.
+Both OutPorts and InPorts are implemented as C++ templates, and exchange simulation messages of type :cpp:class:`IoMessage\<T\><template\<typename ValueT> ib::sim::io::IoMessage>` to model the value changes.
+In contrast to generic messages, IoMessages can be annotated with timing information.
+However, IoMessages are always delivered immediately to connected InPorts independently of the annotated delay.
+I.e., it is up to the receivers implementation to honor the timing information if desired.
-The IO port messages are subject to timing effects, in contrast to :doc:`Generic Messages<genericmessage>`.

 Using the IO Service API